Why hiring a book coach makes you a badass (and a brief history)

 And another thing: when a OBGYN doctor gets pregnant, guess what?
 They still have a team of support around them through pregnancy and the delivery of their baby.
 Just because they are OBs doesn’t mean they don’t need support.
 In our context, just because someone is an accomplished writer doesn’t mean they don’t need professional support when they go to birth a book.

-Ain't no shame in the book coach game
+Ain't no shame in asking for book help

 There is no shame in getting help and having a coach doesn’t suggest anything less of your competence as a writer—in fact, it shows you are smart enough to cull together the resources you need to be successful.
 Basically hiring a book coach makes you a badass.
 Just sayin’.